Nuevo León: Mexican War of Independence

-After Mexican independence, Fray Servando Teresa de Mier represented the New Kingdom of León in the national constituent congress.
-In the 1824 Constitution of Mexico, the name of the entity was shortened to Nuevo León, its present-day name, and it was made a state of the First Mexican Republic.
-Mier organized the establishment of the local legislature, which drafted and enacted the state's first constitution on 5 March 1825.
+After independence, Servando Teresa de Mier represented the former New Kingdom of León in the constituent congress that drafted the Mexican Constitution of 1824.
+During this period, the Constitutive Acts of the Mexican Federation contemplated the formation of the State of the Internal East, comprising Nuevo León, Coahuila, and Texas, as part of broader debates over the political organization of the eastern provinces, in which Miguel Ramos Arizpe, representing Coahuila, favored maintaining a unified entity while Mier supported separate statehood.
+The proposal for a unified entity was soon abandoned due to concerns that its vast size, sparse population, and administrative difficulties could encourage separatism, and on 7 May 1824 Nuevo León was formally constituted as a state within the federation.
+A local legislature was subsequently elected in June and began sessions in August of that year, leading to the drafting and promulgation of the state's first constitution on 5 March 1825.

 Independence to late 19th century

 Once the federal system was established, internal divisions between federalist and centralist factions emerged, eventually leading to the enactment of Las Siete Leyes in 1835, which dissolved the federal structure, replacing the state of Nuevo León with a department.
 In response to these centralist policies, a secessionist movement arose, resulting in the establishment of the Republic of the Rio Grande in 1840.
 This unrecognized republic encompassed the territories of Coahuila, Nuevo León, Tamaulipas, and parts of southern Texas, with its capital in Laredo, Texas.
 However, after a defeat in the Battle of Saltillo, the insurgency ended.
 By August 1846, the restoration of the 1824 Mexican Constitution reinstated statehood to Nuevo León.

 Monterrey from Independence Hill, in the rear of the Bishop´s Palace.
 On stone by F. Swington, colored by G. & W. Edicott, New York, 1847.
 Depiction of Monterrey under U.S. occupation.

 On 21 September 1846, during the Mexican-American War, the Battle of Monterrey was fought, a three-day assault on Nuevo León's capital by U.S. forces.
 The Mexican forces, commanded by Pedro de Ampudia, faced off against the U.S. troops led by Zachary Taylor, whose objective was to take the city in order to advance toward Mexico City.
 The battle inflicted heavy casualties on both sides.
 By 24 September, a truce was brokered between the opposing generals, stipulating a two-month armistice and the withdrawal of Mexican forces from the city in exchange for its surrender.
 The state remained under U.S. occupation until 18 June 1848.